UKNC: Residential (HQM) / HQM ONE / A Our Surroundings / 1 Transport and Movement /

 Where electric vehicle charging points are provided for private parking, at least one private space per home with an EVCP must be provided to be able to award credits in accordance with table 4 (found in the HQM ONE manual).

-Safe pedestrian routes: definition, measurement and verification - KBCN0238
+Safe pedestrian routes – Definition, measurement and verification - KBCN0238

 Definition Safe pedestrian routes include pavements and safe crossing points, which may be controlled or, for example, be identified by tactile paving, a crossing island or a dropped kerb.
 An element of judgement may be required, in which case justification should be provided.
 Measurement Distances could be measured, for example, along a pavement, across a road at a safe crossing point and along the pavement on the other side.
 The distance should not be measured diagonally across a road, following the most direct route.
-Evidence from Google Maps or other digital sources may be used to indicate routes and distances, provided that the scale is appropriate and clearly indicated.
-Verification The assessor’s site inspection is an important aspect of the assessment of this issue as it must confirm that all relevant information is current and should include photographs of any key areas.
-This may also help to identify safe crossing points or hazards which may not be apparent from a desktop study.
-For BREEAM NC and RFO assessments, Google Streetview may be acceptable as evidence to demonstrate safe pedestrian routes and the presence of key features or amenities at Design Stage only.
-Such information must be verified as above for Final Certification.
+Verification The assessor’s site inspection is an important aspect of the assessment and may help to confirm that all relevant information is current and can include photographs of any key areas.
+This can also help to identify safe crossing points or hazards which may not be apparent from a desktop study.
+Alternatively, web-based map data may be used to satisfy the evidence requirements at both Design and Post-Construction Stage, provided that the assessor is satisfied that this clearly demonstrates compliance and that the evidence is robust and up to date.
+Where web-based navigation maps (e.g. Google Maps/Street View) are used as evidence, this must include: • Dated and marked-up site plan or a web-based navigation map viewer highlighting: • Current location and type of transport nodes and local amenities. • Current route and distance from the building via a safe pedestrian route. • Plan or map scale.
+When relying on web-based evidence for post-construction stage, the assessor must, additionally, provide verification that the information provided for the nodes/amenities is still accurate and up to date.

 07 Mar 2024 - No changes have been made.
 This appears as 'updated' due to an administrative error.